mirumee/satchless/doc/cart.rst

 .. method:: Cart.get_total(**kwargs)

-   Return a :class:`prices.Price` object representing the total price of the cart.
+   Return a :class:`prices.Money` or :class:`prices.TaxedMoney` object representing the total price of the cart.

    See :ref:`ItemSet <item-set-class>`.